 Kyle Hill is a native of Kansas City, Mo., and alumnus of Liberty High School and Truman State University.
 At Liberty, Kyle led the Blue Jays to a Class 4 state championship in 2003, earning all-state honors thrice.
 He also edited and helped direct Liberty's varsity and junior varsity tournaments his senior year.
 At Truman, Kyle competed for the Academic Competition Organization and was on the team which placed fourth in the nation at the 2005 CBI Nationals in Seattle.

 Kyle had hoped to become a journalism teacher and scholar bowl coach, but his interest for journalism ended up taking priority.
 At Truman, he anchored election coverage as news director for campus radio station KTRM.
 After two stints at a radio station in Northwest Arkansas and spending time in England, Kyle joined the staff of Regional Radio in June 2013 and was named farm director the following April.
 Since 2014 Kyle has hosted Scholars Weekly on KRES, a 12-week series highlighting quiz bowl teams and contests around KRES' vast broadcast area.
-He continued hosting the show even after transferring to sister station KDKD, where he devotes his time to reporting on Missouri's biggest industry.
 The Missouri Department of Agriculture honored Kyle as the Ag Communicator of the Year in December 2015.

 Stephanie Hull is a graduate student and instructor at the University of Missouri.
 She earned her MA from Mizzou in 2013 and is currently pursuing her PhD in philosophy.
 Stephanie has volunteered at quizbowl tournaments in Mid-Missouri since 2012.